AMTORRES82/Udacity_Sparkify/README.md

      Using the f1 metric the Random Forest is the best model for predicting Churn.
 ## Files:
-   Sparkify.ipynb: Notebook where the code is.
+   Sparkify(1).ipynb: Notebook where the code is.
    "mini_sparkify_event_data.json": The small data subset we used in this case.
 Too big for github.

 ## Licensing, Authors, and Acknowledgements